lzim/teampsd/resources/design/lucidchart/instructions_personas.md

      height = "200" width = "600">

-# LucidChart and GitHub MVP for Continuous Integration Documentation for Personas
+# # Team PSD 2.0 Participatory Learning and Design _at Scale_ - LucidChart and GitHub MVP for Continuous Integration Documentation for Personas

 Need to write a detailed guide on what I did and how I did it for other personas.
 **Questions**: